wadegenders/tf_image_classifier/README.md

 # tf_image_classifier
-Simple, out-of-the-box multiclass image classification in Tensorflow.
+Simple, out-of-the-box multiclass Tensorflow image classifier.

 # Notes
 Images must be organized into class folders as subdirectories in a 'data_dir' folder.